 This course provides the comprehensive knowledge base for health assessment skills in performing system and region-specific examinations of infants, children, adults, and older adults.
-Documentation and interpretation of findings is discussed along with health promotion opportunities in the following areas: nutrition. activity/exercise, sleep/rest. medication/substance use, self-care responsibilities, social and occupational activities, family relationships, stress levels/coping styles and environment.
+Documentation and interpretation of findings is discussed along with health promotion the following activity/exercise, opportunities in areas: nutrition, sleep/rest, medication/substance use, self-care responsibilities, social and occupational activities, family relationships, stress levels/coping styles and environment.
 The role of nursing in promoting health in the local community, state, national, and international arenas is studied.
 The nursing process is utilized in studying a community and a national health-related agency.
 Epidemiology and population needs are identified and the use of these in planning healthcare programs is explored.
 A clinical portion of this course will emphasize working with large groups of persons with a multicultural background.
 Theory and clinical components.